Why did my query abort in Amazon Redshift?

 select * from STL_WLM_RULE_ACTION where action = 'abort';

 The query output lists all queries that are aborted by the "abort" action.
-If your query ID is listed in the output, increase the time limit in the WLM QMR parameter.
+If your query ID is listed in the output, then increase the time limit in the WLM QMR parameter.

 Example 2: No available queues for the query to be hopped